fmatter/elan-scissors/README.md

 # elan-scissors

 Cut ELAN audio into snippets.
+You may need to [install an audio library usable by pydub](https://github.com/jiaaro/pydub#getting-ffmpeg-set-up)).
 Usage:

 `elanscissors <SRC> <TARGET>`, where `SRC` is a flextext file and `TARGET` a wav file.